In some ways, an investment manager is like a football manager – and some managers have more freedom of choice than others.

 Political surprises and economic bombshells - do you have your eggs in one basket?

 All your eggs in on basket is fine until...

-While nearly every country in the world may have an element of political uncertainty or surprise (President Trump is a case in point), Brexit looks like it could overshadow the UK for years to come.
+While nearly every country in the world may have an element of political uncertainty or surprise (President Trump is a case in point), Brexit looks like it could be a shadow hanging over the UK for years to come.

 We still have little sense of what a 'post-Brexit' UK will look like, and this uncertainty has very real consequences for businesses and the economy.

 The weak sterling may feed through to high-street prices, with rising inflation fuelling demand for wage increases.
 The fiscal deficit could deteriorate as the UK economy slows, and there are already many signs of the latter.

 Importantly, even the best fund manager running a UK-only portfolio faces these additional risks and constraints that will all be present - risks that can be mitigated by widening the investment remit, and a global portfolio is the widest of all.

 So, with a global remit, you can have Ronaldo - in fact, with a global portfolio you could have a whole team of the world's best!